 Paying invoices too quickly can leave you short on cash.
 But, sometimes, early payments can benefit your business.
 Look for vendors who offer early payment discounts.
 While you lose the money on hand fast, you end up paying less on the invoice.
 If you have enough cash to operate, taking advantage of early payment discounts is an easy way to save money.

 Need an easy way to keep track of your small business’s expenses?
-Patriot’s small business online accounting software uses a cash-in, cash-out system so you can record all your transactions in a few simple steps.
-We offer free, U.S.-based support.
-Try it for free today.
+Use Patriot’s online accounting software to record all your transactions in a few simple steps.
+We offer free, USA-based support.
+Get your free trial today!

 This article has been updated from its original publication date of February 2, 2017.This is not intended as legal advice; for more information, please click here.